-Types of Compensation You Could Be Entitled to in a Texas Car Wreck Case
+Types of Compensation You Could Be Entitled to in a Texas Car Accident Case

 You need to understand the types of compensation you could recover to know what your case is worth and also to collect the documentation you will need to prove that you really are entitled to the amount you are requesting.
 Damages that are recoverable in these cases include:

-- Wrongful death.
-If a close family member died as a result of the crash, family members could receive compensation for their losses—including loss of the enjoyment of the crash victim—through filing a wrongful death action against the negligent driver.
+If a close family member died as a result of the crash, family members could receive compensation for their losses—including loss of the enjoyment of the accident victim—through filing a wrongful death action against the negligent driver.